Yayady1999/Dangerous-Virus-scripts/README.md

 ## DOWNLOAD
 Some of these files being highly dangerous, the anti virus will not allow them to be downloaded.
 Disable the anti virus and firewall before downloading.
-Since it is risky make appropriate configurations .
+It is advisable to try them in a virtual machine and take proper safety measures when handling these files.

 ## DISCLAIMER
 This is for educational purposes only.
 These are highly dangerous codes and I am in no way responsible for any actions caused by anyone using them